Blog

 By initializing the pipeline, we are able to pull the ingestion code for collecting data from GitHub directly into our codebase.

-$ mkdir dlt_sources && cd_dlt_sources
+$ mkdir dlt_sources && cd dlt_sources

 $ dlt init github snowflake

-Without writing any of the ingestion code ourselves, we are able to leverage it from our Dagster project, defining a @dlt_assets
+Without writing any of the ingestion code ourselves, we are able to leverage it from our Dagster project, defining a @dlt_assets definition from the GitHub source, and passing the github_reactions source definition that we’re importing from the initialized code.@dlt_assets definition from the GitHub source, and passing the github_reactions source definition that we’re

 from dagster import AssetExecutionContext, Definitions